miscellaneousbits/backup.e4/README.md

 # backup.e4 (bare metal backup/restore for est4 file systems)

 **backup.e4** is a bare metal backup and restore utility for common Linux ext file systems.
-It can produce a sector by sector backup image of any ext4 file system which can be later restore to any partition of equal to or greater size.
+It can produce a sector by sector backup image of any ext4 file system which can be later restored to any partition of equal to or greater size.

 ## Features